-All projects should be registered on the UK Woodland Carbon Registry within two years of the start of planting.
+All projects should be registered on the UK Land Carbon Registry before the start of planting.
 In order to register a project, a project developer/landowner should first set up an account on the registry, and then add their project(s) to their account.
 In order to do this, applicants also need to decide whether to use the 'Standard' or 'Small Project Process', and whether to register their project alone, or as part of a group scheme.
 Registration is free.